samuelsmock/vanillawebsite/projects/matchy/README.md

  1. [ ] Choose a data structure for this **list** of friends.
  2. [ ] Write a comment in your code that explains why you chose this data structure.
  3. [ ] Create a variable called `friends` and assign it to the data structure that you chose.
- 4. [ ] Take a look at the documentation for `Math.random` here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random
+ 4. [ ] Take a look at the documentation for `Math.random` here: get
  5. [ ] Write a function called `getRandom` that takes our `animals` array and returns  a random `index` of the input array, using `Math.random`
  6. [ ] Using a random index from this function that you just created, get a random animal and add its `name` to `friends`.
  7. [ ] `console.log` `friends`.